huhuhuhuheh/ehclipboard/README.md

 git clone https://github.com/huhuhuhuheh/ehclipboard.git
 ```

-<i>Note: If you want to fork from a version in specific download the source code from that version on the releases tab and follow the depdencies instruction from that version</i>
+<i>Note: If you want to fork from a version in specific download the source code from that version on the <a href="https://github.com/huhuhuhuheh/ehclipboard/releases/">releases tab</a> and follow the depdencies instruction from that version</i>

 After forking the repo and then going to the directory, install the depdencies on your terminal before running:
 ```